Washington says it is taking “very seriously” possible nuclear links between the two.

 She said growing military ties between the two countries had the potential to threaten regional stability.

-On Wednesday, Clinton said her counterparts from Japan, Russia, China and South Korea – all parties to the six-party talks on North Korea – had agreed on the need to enforce still tighter sanctions if Pyongyang refuses to take certain key steps.
+On Wednesday, Clinton said her counterparts from Japan, Russia, China and South Korea – all parties to the six-party talks on North Korea – had agreed on the need to enforce still tighter sanctions if Pyongyang refuses to take key steps.

 Those include dismantling the North dismantling its nuclear reactor at Yongbyon and giving up its plutonium stockpile.